hpe-dev-incubator/hpe-dev-portal/content/blog/mlops-–-deploying-an-ml-model-in-greenlake-platform-mlops-service.md

 In this article, we focus on optimal model identified after data preparation and building model.
 More specifically, as an example, we shall deploy a sample ONNX model available in Kubernetes native MinIO Object storage, using Triton Inference Server.

 Triton Inference server supports deployment of any AI model from multiple deep learning and machine learning frameworks, including TensorRT, TensorFlow, PyTorch, ONNX, OpenVINO, Python, RAPIDS FIL, and more.
 Triton delivers optimized performance for many query types, including real time, batched, ensembles and audio/video streaming.
-For more refer the references section below
+To learn more about Triton Inference server, refer to the References section at the end of the post.

 HPE GreenLake for MLOps platform allows customers to host their favorite cloud native applications say Mlflow, Minio, etc.